chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.rst

       set fraction coarsening  = 0.1
     end

 For steady-state simulations, one can enable a fixed number of mesh adaptations in the simulation control subsection.
 For this example, in the ``simulation control`` subsection (see :doc:`../../../parameters/cfd/simulation_control`), the following line is added: ``set number mesh adapt = 4``.
 This means that the mesh will be adapted 4 times following the parameters specified in this subsection.
 In this case the ``type`` is set to ``kelly`` which corresponds to the `Kelly Error Estimator strategy <https://www.dealii.org/current/doxygen/deal.II/classKellyErrorEstimator.html>`_ as implemented in deal.II, and calculated with respect to the ``velocity`` variable.
-To more details on the different parameters and options refer to the :doc:`../../../parameters/parameters`.
+For more details on the different parameters and options refer to the :doc:`../../../parameters/parameters`.

 The result of this mesh adaptation can be clearly seen if we compare the initial mesh: